zw1454/cs107-FinalProject/docs/nico_zheng.md

  ### Dependencies

- We will rely on numpy to handle vector computations associated with multivariable AD.
+ We will rely on numpy to handle vector computations associated with multivariable AD as well as overloading the elementary functions outlined below.
 The user can easily install and check dependencies using requirements.txt in the project main directory.

  ### Elementary Functions